 There are different ways to compost, which I summarize here:

 Community Composting.
 This is a program supported by a municipality or organization.
-I helped set up one in my hometown.
-You can read about it here.
+I helped set up one in my hometown and it has been incredibly successful.

 Organics Recycling Service.
 Check your area for private companies that will pick up your food scraps and/or provide drop-off location.